andreszs/jquery.events.swipe/README.md

 - [x] Internet Explorer Mobile 11 on Windows Phone 8.1
 - [x] Safari 11 on iOS 11

-## Vertical Gestures
+## Vertical Gestures and Horizontal Scrolling
 The script does not detect `swipeup` nor `swipedown` gestures, as they will inevitably interfere with regular vertical scrolling.
 It is intended mainly for mobile sites.
+Additionally, if you apply the swipe events to the entire HTML body, horizontal page scrolling will naturally be intercepted (and neutralized) by the event handler.

 ## Pointer Events vs. Touch Events
 This script supports both the new [PointerEvent](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent) and the legacy [TouchEvent](https://developer.mozilla.org/en-US/docs/Web/API/TouchEvent) interfaces, prioritizing the former.
 Also supports the prefixed [MSPointerEvent](https://msdn.microsoft.com/en-us/library/hh772103.aspx) interface, exclusive to Internet Explorer 10.